Georgia Historical Society

-The Georgia Historical Society (GHS) is a statewide historical society in Georgia, United States.
+The Georgia Historical Society (GHS), formerly the Georgia Historical Commission, is a statewide historical society in Georgia, United States.
 Headquartered in Savannah, Georgia, GHS is one of the oldest historical organizations in the United States.
 Since 1839, the society has collected, examined, and taught Georgia history through a variety of educational outreach programs, publications, and research services.

 History

 Founded in 1839 in Savannah, Georgia, the Society is the oldest continuously operating state historical society in the Southern United States and one of the oldest historical organizations in the United States.
 Founders include John Macpherson Berrien, Richard D. Arnold, Eugenius A. Nisbet, Thomas Butler King, William Bacon Stevens, Israel Keech Tefft, James Hamilton Couper, Edward Padelford, Mordecai Myers, Alexander Smets and James Moore Wayne.

 In 1849, the Society moved into a new construction, a Gothic Revival building on East Bryan Street.
 The building was demolished in the early 20th century.

 Mission statement

-The Georgia Historical Society is an independent statewide institution responsible for collecting, examining, and teaching Georgia history.
+The Georgia Historical Society is the premier independent statewide educational and research institution responsible for collecting, examining, and teaching Georgia and American history.